Menu

 There are two classes in Year 2:

 The two classes are Cornflowers (Mrs Honeybourne and Mrs Allwright) and Bluebells (Mr Sloan).
-We are also joined by our learning support assistants Mrs Starling, Miss Rice, Mrs Kosar and Mrs Trotter.
+We are also joined by our learning support assistants Mrs Ditchburn, Mrs Collins and Mrs Kosar.

 Our Key Stage One Leader is Mr Sloan.